 Michael Janich's H2HC Reality Check #1: You May Get Only One Shot at Using Self-Defense Moves Against a Knife Attack

 In a prison-style "shanking," military H2HC situation or a vicious street attack in which the opponent's goal is simply to kill you, you will have only one shot to block the initial knife thrust using self-defense moves.

 "[You may] block it once if you get lucky," H2HC instructor Michael Janich says.
 "The idea that you'll [block] it more than once typically doesn't work very well."

 Michael Janich's H2HC Reality Check #2: The First of Your Self-Defense Moves Could Mean Life or Death

-An attacker’s first thrust will either hit, miss or be avoided due to anticipation and countermeasures.
-The first two outcome options depend on the attacker’s accuracy.
+An attacker's first thrust will either hit, miss or be avoided because of anticipation and countermeasures.
+The first two outcome options depend on the attacker's accuracy.
 The third outcome option depends on your H2HC awareness and the speed of your self-defense moves.